DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We currently have ‘references did not support the application’ within ‘honesty and professionalism’.

-But we now have a ‘references’ top level category instead which will make it easier to find.
+But we now have a ‘references’ category instead which will make it easier to find.

 We decided not to add these sub-categories: